Fault-tolerant Quantum Error Correction Using a Linear Array of Emitters: Fault-tolerant error correction using multiple emitters

-We remark that for $m=2$, the result of our simulation was inconsistent with Eq.~\eqref{eq:ansatzm}; see Figure \ref{fig:10} (left).
+We remark that for $m=2$, the result of our simulation was inconsistent with Eq.~\eqref{eq:ansatzm}; see Figure \ref{fig:10} (a) and (c).
 More precisely, we obtained $c'\approx 4.1\times 10^{-3}$, which is different from the other values of $m$ (which were $c'\approx 2.1 \times 10^{-3}$).
-We believe this discrepancy is coming from the fact that there are no qubits lying in the interior of the slab for $m=2$ (unlike $m=4, 6, 8$).
+This discrepancy can be inferred from the relationship between the number of qubits associated with the gates between the emitters, given by $4L^3/(3m)$, and the number of other qubits, expressed as $3L^3/4 - 4L^3/(3m)$.
+(See Figure~\ref{fig:4} for a numerical validation of these values.)
+For $m=2$, the former exceeds the latter, whereas for $m=4, 6, 8$, it falls below.
+Therefore, we anticipate that for $2 < m < 4$, the value of $c'$ will gradually increase as $m$ decreases.

 Lastly, let us briefly mention the result of our loss error simulation.
-To that end, we considered the phenomenological noise model in Eq.~\eqref{eq:etaloss}, employing the decoding algorithm in Ref.~\cite{stace10}; see Figure~\ref{fig:10} (right).
+Similar to the loss error simulation with a single emitter, we have removed the circuit-level noise.
+To that end, we considered the phenomenological noise model in Eq.~\eqref{eq:etaloss}, employing the decoding algorithm in Ref.~\cite{stace10}; see Figure~\ref{fig:10} (b) and (d).
 Each data point is obtained from $10^4$ samples.
 The only result we present here are the case of $n_e =L/2$, which yields the lowest possible logical error rate out of all possible choice of $n_e$ we discuss; see Section~\ref{sec:optimal_delay_line}.